NCCA/PCCSlides/Lecture12/slides.md

 ## exercise

+# Conclusion

+- **What have you learned today**
+  - How to load and save text files
+  - What are exceptions and what is try-except block
+  - The structure of .obj file and how to save simple .obj meshes
+- **Homework**
-- using the code above write the remaining faces of the cube
-- open the file in maya and check it is correct
+  - Using the code above write the remaining faces of the cube, check in Maya if the file is correct

-- a solution is provided in the code directory
-  - Think how you could do this as a triangle mesh
+--

+# Next time

+- **What will you learn next time**
+  - How to create games with Pygame
+  - Procedural content generation for games

+--

+# Q&A and discussion
+- **Open Floor for Questions**